-Most young parents today didn’t wear braces when they were teens.
-Truth is, the reason any kid back then had braces was because their teeth were really crowded and crooked.
-Some parents couldn’t afford braces.
+Most parents of young children didn’t have braces when they were growing up.
+In fact, the reason any kid back then had braces was because their teeth were really crowded and crooked.
+Some families didn’t have enough money for braces.
 However, it was usually because their parents didn’t think that their teeth were misaligned enough for orthodontic treatment, and their dentist didn’t bring it up unless the parents asked about braces.

-Back then, if your teeth were too crowded dentists simply pulled a few adult teeth.
-Of course, today, we realize that doing so was short-sighted and harmful to the balance of the bite.
+In those days, if you had crowded teeth dentists simply pulled a few adult teeth.
+Of course, looking back, we realize that doing so was a terrible thing to do.

-Just within the last ten to fifteen years did we learn about the debilitating long-term health effects of an unbalanced bite.
+Only after today’s parents had grown up did we become aware of the debilitating long-term health effects of an unbalanced bite.
 Orthodontic dentistry isn’t just for making a teenager’s teeth look straight and pretty anymore.
 There is much more than that to worry about.
 Misalignment and malocclusion can bring on chronic headaches and full-blown migraines.
 A misaligned bite can cause ringing in the ears and vertigo (dizziness).
 Completely healthy teeth can start to chip and wear away, producing a ragged-edged smile.

 Worst of all, malocclusion usually isn’t something a parent can just “see”.
 It lurks in the background continuously exerting strain and pressure on the jaw joint, the teeth and the chewing muscles.